Basic of Controller & Control Loop

 • Two measuring systems /transmitters

-• These two controllers; one is the master and another is the slave
+• These two controllers, one is the master and the other is the slave

 • One control valve